Easter Traditions and Paganism

-This custom of the Easter egg was later practiced by early Christians of Mesopotamia.
-From there it spread into Russia and Siberia through the Orthodox Churches.
+The custom of the Easter egg was later practiced by early Christians of Mesopotamia.
+From there, it spread into Russia and Siberia through the Orthodox Churches.
 Later, it came to Europe through the Catholic and Protestant Churches.
 Thus, Christianity has been influenced by practices in paganism.

 The decoration of eggs is believed to date back to at least the 13th century.
 In the 18th Century, Jakob Grimm theorized a pagan connection to Easter Eggs with a goddess named Ostara.
 This was a suggested German version of Eostre.

 Sadly, the focus on these empty traditions and practices have often diverted the attention of our children from the true meaning of this holiday.
 The focus should be on the Resurrection and the great story of Redemption.
 Therefore, parents should make purposeful efforts to lead their little ones to see the love of God and His great sacrifice on behalf of humanity (John 3:13).